 - Get in the habit of pouring baking soda down your kitchen drain before you go on vacation so you won't come home to a stinky drain.
 Follow up with the vinegar when you get home.

 If your dishes aren't coming out as clean as they used to, the cause could be a clogged drain.
-Follow these tips to clean and maintain your dishwasher properly.
+Make sure your dishwasher is maintained properly and avoid a costly repair fee.